-*See the making of Foose’s “Imposter” 1965 Chevy Impala in the above video
+*See the making of Foose’s “Imposter” 1965 Chevy Impala in the below video

 Celebrating its 30th anniversary in automotive design, Foose Design and its founder, legendary designer and TV personality Chip Foose, will be honored in an event at The Petersen Automotive Museum in Los Angeles on July 23.
 The special one-day display will focus on the Southern California native’s automotive design work and his impact on popular culture, and will feature Foose designed vehicles from both The Petersen and private collections, as well as a panel discussion with design legends from the industry.

 “Chip Foose has been a true trendsetter in automotive design and what better place to honor him than at The Petersen,” said Terry Karges, Petersen Automotive Museum executive director.
 “Our mission is to educate the public on the history, future and culture of the automobile, and Chip Foose and his work are woven into all three.”